fbpx

 You Can Help Stop Asthma Attacks

-There are over 3.8 million Canadians living with asthma in Canada, and every year an estimated 250 Canadians lose their lives to the disease.
+There are over 4.6 million people living with asthma in Canada, and every year an estimated 250 Canadians lose their lives to the disease.
 You can help change that.
 By supporting Asthma Canada, you fund asthma education, advocacy and research to stop asthma attacks today, and unlock a cure tomorrow.